Taco-Network/taco-blockchain/taco-blockchain-gui/README.md

-# flax-blockchain
+# taco-blockchain

-This is the GUI for flax-blockchain.
-It is built into distribution packages in the flax-blockchain repository.
+This is the GUI for taco-blockchain.
+It is built into distribution packages in the taco-blockchain repository.